Tim Ritchie

 Timothy Ritchie (born August 7, 1987) is an American athlete who competes in distance running events.
 Tim Ritchie placed 1st in 2:11:56 at the 2017 California International Marathon.
-Ritchie is also an NCAA Division I coach.
+Ritchie is also an NCAA Division I coach for UMass Amherst.

 Professional

 2017

 Tim Ritchie placed 1st in 2:11:56 at the California International Marathon.

 Major Races

 Boston College

 Ritchie placed 5th in 2010 Intercollegiate Association of Amateur Athletes of America 1500 meters championship final in 3:50.51 as a senior Boston College Eagles.

 Ritchie placed 9th in 2010 Stanford University Invitational 5000 meters in 14:03.21.

 Early life and education

 Tim Ritchie placed 4th as a senior at Doherty Memorial High School at MIAA All State Cross Country Championships November 20, 2004 at Gardner Municipal Golf Course in Gardner, Massachusetts.